andrewluetgers/ngEventRegistry/README.md

 are injected into other services.
 Now that our events are also services we can easily see what services broadcast a specific event and which ones respond to that event.
 One limitation of this view is that it does not show the same for controllers (left).
-This seems to be an important omission when trying to visualize communication between services and controllers.
-BUT there is a simple solution to this problem (right).
+This is an important omission when trying to visualize communication between services and controllers, BUT there is a simple solution to this problem (right).
 Take a look at the controllersAsServices.html example to see how it's done.